top of page

 FedEx, on the other hand, leverages its 'How' by promising efficiency and reliability with the positioning statement, "The world on time," emphasizing its operational excellence.

-Positioning is not just a segment of your marketing strategy; it is the root of all business growth, corporate culture, and innovation strategy.
-A solid positioning strategy is fundamental to defining a company’s identity, far beyond just articulating a unique selling proposition (USP).
+Brand positioning is not just a segment of your marketing strategy; it is the root of all business growth, corporate culture, and innovation strategy.
+A solid brand positioning strategy is fundamental to defining a company’s identity, far beyond just articulating a unique selling proposition (USP).

 By focusing on broader, enduring ideas rather than temporary products or services, your brand can maintain relevance and drive growth no matter the market conditions.
 Remember, effective brand positioning is about shaping how the world sees your brand at its core.